 This apprenticeship is for an NDT Engineering Technician.
-His or her role will involve technical supervisory responsibility of NDT Operators and other junior staff within the organisation.
+Their role will involve technical supervisory responsibility of NDT Operators and other junior staff within the organisation.

-NDT uses various methods, such as ultrasonics, radiography and infrared thermography, to detect cracks and other imperfections in manufactured components, including those that have been in service for a period of time.
+NDT uses various methods, such as Magnetic Particle Inspection, Ultrasonic Inspection and Radiography Testing, to detect cracks and other imperfections in components, both newly manufactured and those that have been in-service for a period of time.

 The results of inspections are taken at face value and, therefore, specialists rely on NDT accuracy when deciding whether to operate, repair or replace a component.
 The importance of the role of the NDT Engineering Technician cannot, therefore, be overstated.